fnando/qe/README.md

 end
 ```

+This approach is good enough, but if you're using ActionMailer, try the `Qe::ActionMailer` instead, combining this extension as well.

 ### ActionMailer integration

 Qe comes with an extension to send e-mails through ActionMailer.
 You can set the mailer and which mail will be sent.